cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 SET ( storage_\parameter [= value] [, ... ] )
 :   This form changes one or more table-level options.
 See [Storage Parameters](CREATE_TABLE.html#storage_parameters) in the `CREATE TABLE` reference for details on the available parameters.
 Note that for heap tables, the table contents will not be modified immediately by this command; depending on the parameter, you may need to rewrite the table to get the desired effects.
 That can be done with [VACUUM FULL](/docs/sql-statements/sql-statement-vacuum.md), [CLUSTER](/docs/sql-statements/sql-statement-cluster.md) or one of the forms of `ALTER TABLE` that forces a table rewrite, see [Notes](#section5).
 For append-optimized column-oriented tables, changing a storage parameter always results in a table rewrite.
 For planner-related parameters, changes take effect from the next time the table is locked, so currently executing queries are not affected.

-:   Greenplum Database takes a `SHARE UPDATE EXCLUSIVE` lock when setting `fillfactor`, toast and autovacuum storage parameters, and the planner parameter `parallel_workers`.
+:   Cloudberry Database takes a `SHARE UPDATE EXCLUSIVE` lock when setting `fillfactor`, toast and autovacuum storage parameters, and the planner parameter `parallel_workers`.

 RESET ( storage_parameter [, ... ] )
 :   This form resets one or more table level options to their defaults.
 As with `SET`, a table rewrite might be required to update the table entirely.